 Debt, such as the obligations represented by the Notes, is often issued pursuant to a trust indenture, such as the type required for certain debt offerings by the Trust Indenture Act of 1939.
 These indentures provide covenants and procedures to protect debt owners and appoint a trustee to act for the benefit of all debt holders, to exercise their remedies collectively, and to protect their interests.
-However, the Notes issued pursuant to this prospectus are not currently governed by any indenture, and there is no trustee.
+However, the Notes are not governed by any indenture and there is no trustee.
 No trustee monitors LISC's affairs on investors' behalf, no agreement provides for joint action by investors in the event LISC defaults on the Notes, and investors do not have the other protections a trust indenture would provide.
 Accordingly, the Notes may be riskier than notes for which a trust indenture is established.
 In the event of a default under the Notes, each holder will have to seek available remedies on an individual basis, which is likely to be expensive and may not be economically practicable.

-The Notes are being offered in reliance on exemptions from registration under the federal, state, and territorial securities law in the states and territories in which LISC is offering the Notes.
-If it is determined that the Notes are not exempt from federal, state, and/or territorial securities laws, LISC may be required to make rescission offers and may be subject to other penalties for which LISC may not have the funds available.
+The Notes are being offered in reliance on exemptions from registration under the federal and state securities law in the states in which LISC is offering the Notes.
+If it is determined that the Notes are not exempt from federal and/or state securities laws, LISC may be required to make rescission offers and may be subject to other penalties for which LISC may not have the funds available.

-The offering described in this prospectus is being made in reliance upon exemptions from registration under federal, state, and territorial securities laws, including exemptions under Section 3(a)(4) of the Securities Act, and the exemptions from registration of the securities of nonprofit charitable organizations provided by the laws of certain states and territories in which the Notes are offered.
+The offering described in this prospectus is being made in reliance upon exemptions from registration under federal and state securities laws, including exemptions under Section 3(a)(4) of the Securities Act and the exemptions from registration of the securities of nonprofit charitable organizations provided by the laws of certain states in which the Notes are offered.
 Reliance on these exemptions does not, however, constitute a representation or guarantee that such exemptions are indeed available.
-LISC may seek to qualify, register, or otherwise obtain authorization for the offering in certain other states or territories where LISC believes such qualification, registration, or other authorization is required.
-If, for any reason, the offering is deemed not to qualify for exemption from registration under the nonprofit securities exemptions referred to above (and if no other exemption from registration is available), and the offering is not registered with the applicable federal, state, or territorial authorities, the sale of the Notes will be deemed to have been made in violation of the applicable laws requiring registration.
-As a remedy for such a violation, penalties and fines may be assessed against LISC, and investors will typically have the right to rescind their purchase and to have their purchase price returned, together with interest at statutorily prescribed rates.
-If investors request the return of their investment, funds may not be available to LISC for that purpose, and LISC may be unable to pay all investors in any affected states or territories.
+LISC may seek to qualify, register, or otherwise obtain authorization for the offering in certain other states where LISC believes such qualification, registration, or other authorization is required.
+If, for any reason, the offering is deemed not to qualify for exemption from registration under the nonprofit securities exemptions referred to above (and if no other exemption from registration is available), and the offering is not registered with the applicable federal or state authorities, the sale of the Notes will be deemed to have been made in violation of the applicable laws requiring registration.
+In the event of such a violation, penalties and fines may be assessed against LISC and investors will typically have the right to rescind their purchase and to have their purchase price returned, together with interest at statutorily prescribed rates.
+If investors request the return of their investment, funds may not be available to LISC for that purpose, and LISC may be unable to pay all investors in any affected states.
 Any refunds made would also reduce funds available for LISC's operations.

 A significant number of requests for rescission could leave LISC without funds sufficient to respond to rescission requests or to successfully proceed with LISC's nonprofit activities.